 -Most startups talking about their MVP

-If there are still some questions and lack of understanding, as I promised I am going to tell you more about the first group of MVP types – Fake it before you make it.
+If there are still questions or lack of understanding, as promised I am going to tell you more about the first group of MVP types – Fake it before you make it.

 This group is well known for its representatives Wizard of Oz, Concierge, and Piecemeal.
 Those are the types of MVPs that you will meet in basically every blog and text related to this topic.

 A Wizard of Oz MVP is also known as the Flintstone MVP, which I find quite convenient.
 Therefore, I will use the famous Fred’s Footmobile for further explanation of this MVP type.

 Cars in The Flintstones are large wooden structures that burn no fuel.
 They are powered by people who run while inside of them.